The Elusive Downtown Art Museum

 Expanding the museum’s space would allow the Schnitzer to grow its popular Masterworks Program, under which it regularly exhibits masterpieces purchased by private collectors who gain a tax break by lending their works for public view.
 The museum makes nearly $1 million a year from the program, and with space downtown could show more works and attract more viewers, Poticha says.

-Hartz and Neugebauer, he says, laid out the proposal at a meeting with the UO Leadership Council — which includes President Michael Schill and other officials — and initially received an enthusiastic go-ahead.
+Hartz and Neugebauer, he says, laid out the proposal at a meeting with the Leadership Council and initially received an enthusiastic go-ahead.

 “They authorized the campus architect to go down there and make a deal,” he says.